Car with manual transmission

 Types of Manual Transmission

-below are the types of manual transmission:
+Below are the types of manual transmissions:

-Sliding-gear transmission:
+Sliding-gear Transmission:

 Constant-Mesh Transmission: